core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Member public keys: the public keys of the endpoints currently present in the group.
 This includes: the public keys of the non-silent servers currently in the group, if the joining endpoint is configured (also) as client; and the public keys of the clients currently in the group, if the joining endpoint is configured (also) as server or silent server.
 This information is omitted in case the Group Manager is not configured to store the public keys of group members or if the 'Retrieval flag' was not present in the join request. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning public keys upon joining the group and on retrieving public keys of group members.
 This information can be mapped to the 'pub_keys' parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Group policies: a list of key words indicating the particular policies enforced in the group.
-This includes, for instance, the method to achieve synchronization of sequence numbers among group members (see {{synch-ex}}), as well as the rekeying protocol used to renew the keying material in the group (see {{sec-group-key-management}}).
+This includes, for instance, the method to achieve synchronization of sender sequence numbers among group members (see {{synch-ex}}), as well as the rekeying protocol used to renew the keying material in the group (see {{sec-group-key-management}}).
 This information can be mapped to the 'group_policies' parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Management keying material: the set of administrative keying material used to participate in the group rekeying process run by the Group Manager (see {{sec-group-key-management}}).
 The specific elements of this management keying material depend on the group rekeying protocol used in the group.
 For instance, this can simply consist in a group key encryption key and a pairwise symmetric key shared between the joining endpoint and the Group Manager, in case GKMP {{RFC2093}}{{RFC2094}} is used.
 Instead, if key-tree based rekeying protocols like LKH {{RFC2627}} are used, it can consist in the set of symmetric keys associated to the key-tree leaf representing the group member up to the key-tree root representing the group key encryption key.
 This information can be mapped to the 'mgt_key_material' parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.